For the Love of Gardening

 You won't be disappointed.

-The other pruners I acquired this year, are quite tiny and perfect for deadheading ROSES and other blooms from your PERENNIALS.
+The other pruners I bought this year, are quite tiny and perfect for deadheading ROSES and other blooms from your PERENNIALS.
 They fit perfectly in my hand and pocket, but sharp; I now have a small hole in my pocket...

 One word of caution; if you use them as often as I do, the small spring may fly off so watch for that because if you can find it, it goes back on easily.